Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 Summary

-High blood glucose levels due to diabetes cause two problems that can damage your feet.
+High blood glucose levels due to diabetes causes two problems that can damage your feet.

-Nerve damage: According to the Mayo Clinic, diabetic neuropathy is one of the problems that causes damage to the nerves in the legs and feet.
+Nerve damage: One of the problems is damage to the nerves in the legs and feet.
 When nerves are damaged, your legs and feet may not feel pain, heat, or cold.
 When you don’t have sensation in these areas, a sore or cut on your feet can worsen because you don’t know you have it.
 The lack of sensation arises from nerve damage, which is also called diabetic neuropathy.
 This can lead to a significant injury or infection.

 Poor blood circulation: The second problem occurs when there is not enough blood flow in the legs and feet.
 Poor circulation prevents sores or infections from healing.
 This problem is called peripheral vascular disease.
 When a person has diabetes, smoking worsens circulation problems.